 If for any reason you need medical care while abroad, an emergency evacuation, if your luggage gets lost, or anything major goes wrong, insurance can lessen the stress.

 The first step I recommend is to contact your health insurance provider at home and ask if your plan will cover you while abroad.
 Some will, some won’t.
+Mine did the last time I traveled out of the country, which is why I’m telling you to ask your current provider first!
+If I hadn’t called them, I wouldn’t have known this was already included in my coverage.

 If they do cover you in the country you’re visiting, ask if your regular insurance card is sufficient.
 If not, ask them to send you one that will tell local medical professionals you’re covered in their country and where to bill for their services.